AdaCore/training_material/courses/rust_essentials/160_lifetimes/03-lifetime_annotations.rst

 Lifetime Annotations
 ----------------------

-- Rust can name lifetimes explicitly
+- Rust can name a reference's lifetime explicitly

+- Written using a leading :rust:`'`

 .. code:: rust